On the Existence of Solutions to the Seiberg-Witten Vortex Equations with Exponential Decay on the Plane: Abstract

 \section{Abstract}

-Clifford Taubes showed that the moduli space of the variational equation of the Yang-Mills-Higgs functional on the plane is non-empty, and its elements correspond to "vortices".
-Inspired by this result, in this paper, we show that the moduli space of the Hitchin-type dimensional reduction of the Seiberg-Witten equations on the plane contains both exponentially decayed solutions and polynomial growth solutions.
-Furthermore, we show that there is correspondence from the moduli space of exponentially decayed and polynomial growth solutions to the symmetric products of complex numbers.
-The correspondence restricted to the latter is a surjective map.
+Clifford Taubes showed that the moduli space of the variational equations of the Yang-Mills-Higgs functional on the plane is non-empty, and its elements correspond to "vortices".
+Inspired by this result, in this paper, we completely characterize exponential decay solutions to the Seiberg-Witten vortex equations, where the equations are derived by applying a Hitchin-type dimensional reduction.
+We show that the existence of Seiberg-Witten ``vortices'' is not provided by the exponential decay solutions.
+This is in contrast to the Yang-Mill-Higgs vortex equations.

 \textbf{Keywords:} Vortex equations, Yang-Mills-Higgs functional, Seiberg-Witten equations, Vekua equations, Generalized analytic functions, Gauge theory

 \begingroup